GoogleCloudPlatform/specialized-training-content/courses/DSL/challenge-mlprep/challenge-lab.md

 | isFlaggedFraud          | BOOLEAN   | REQUIRED | Flag for transactions flagged as fraudulent                     |

+## Understanding the code

+The data science team handed over three different artifacts for this project.

+1. The `experiment.ipynb` notebook uses the copy of the sample data in the Cloud Storage location above to explore the data using Pandas and train a basic model using TensorFlow in Keras.
+You should explore this notebook to understand which transformations they performed (e.g. standardizing numeric features).
+You will not be required to write any TensorFlow or Keras code in this project, but you should feel free to explore that code if interested.

+2. The `fraud_detection` folder contains the code for the model training package and a Dockerfile for creating a custom training container to use in Vertex AI training.
+Some notes about the training code:

+  * CSV files for the training, validation and testing datasets should be in a Cloud Storage location.
+These files should have the same schema as the sample data, no header row.
+The data split should be 80% training, 10% validation and 10% testing.
+The names of the files should be of the form `train*`, `eval*` and `test*` respectively.
+It is recommended to convert the label, `isFraud`, into an integer before exporting the data into CSVs.
+  * The script `build_container.sh` will create an Artifact Registry in your project and build the model training container.
+You will need to update some variables at the beginning of the script.
+  * The script `submit_job.sh` will have to be updated for the locations of your files and project information.
+All of the envrionment variables to be updated are located at the beginning of the script.
+This script will be used to kick off a Vertex AI Training job.
+  * `submit_job.sh` takes some arguments corresponding to hyperparameters for the model training.
+These hyperparameters will be important later in the project.

+3. The `deploy_model.sh` and `predict.py` scripts show examples of how to deploy and serve predictions from deployed models.

 ## Task 1: Load the data into BigQuery and convert feature engineering code

-Your task is to load the training data into BigQuery and to convert the feature engineering code into a more scalable solution.
-There are two tables spread across multiple CSV files.
-The sample data used by the data science team was created by joining a single CSV from each table using Pandas methods.
+Your task is to load the training data into BigQuery and to convert the parts of feature engineering code into a more scalable solution.
+There are five tables spread across multiple CSV files.
+The sample data used by the data science team was created by the owners of the relational database.

-1. Import the training data into BigQuery as-is.
+1. Import the data into BigQuery as-is into five separate tables.
+You do not need to import the sample data, but also feel free to do so if you wish.

 2. Using the initial schema and transformations being performed as a starting point, create a new table with a schema which will be more performant for data transformation.
 Call this new table named `joined_for_transformation`.

 3. Convert the Pandas transformation code into a more scalable solution using SQL in BigQuery.
 Store the results in a new table named `prepared_data`.

+4. Create separate tables for training, evaluation and testing.
+Use a function, such as `FARM_FINGERPRINT` to split the data in a repeatable fashion.
+Do not forget if you did not do so earlier to convert the `isFraud` field into an `INTEGER`-valued field.

-4. Create a single query to automate this entire process.
+5. Create a single query or script to automate this entire process.
 This will be helpful later in the project as you start to automate other parts of the model training and serving.

 ## Task 2: Orchestrating model training and deployment

 In this task, you use Cloud Composer to orchestrate feature engineering, model training, and model deployment in a more automated fashion.
 You will leverage the code provided by the data science team which has been packaged for training on Vertex AI.

 1. Create a Cloud Composer instance for this task.
-You can use the console or the Google Cloud CLI, but doing this using Terraform for this task so that the provisioning process can easily be adapted for other projects.
+You can use the console or the Google Cloud CLI, however using a tool like Terraform will allow for repeatable deployment in other environments.

 2. Create an Airflow DAG to load data into BigQuery, transform the data for training, perform model training, and deploy the model.